afni/afni_doc/tutorials/auto_image/auto_2dcat.rst

            -do_clean
    end

-Use imcat to concatenate images
+Use 2dcat to concatenate images
 ---------------------------------

 Combine the individual images from above into a matrix of images.